-Learning Plans - Making basic template changes
+Learning Plans - Making in app template changes

 Making changes to a Learning Plan template will also apply those changes to any existing pupil Learning Plans, including any archived ones.
 It is worth double-checking that any destructive changes, such as removing comment boxes, are acceptable.
 If not, it may be better to create a new template.

-Insight supports using a Word template for learning plans, in which you have complete control over the content and appearance.
 If you think you may require this level of customisation, see our additional advanced guides, beginning with editing a Word template.

 To begin, view the learning plan templates via Admin > Learning plan templates